-When I took the life-changing course on freelance writing*, I was pregnant, on maternity leave without any expectations from anyone.
+When I took my first course on freelance writing, I was pregnant, on maternity leave without any expectations from anyone.

 When I started puddling about, pitching and writing stories, I didn’t tell anyone.
 I was just seeing if I could get my words published.